YunoHost-Apps/prosody_ynh/README.md

 * You must ensure that your DNS configuration includes the subdomains `muc.` and `xmpp-upload.`
 * You should **not** create Yunohost subdomains `muc.` and `xmpp-upload.`
 * You must apply the workaround for this bug : https://github.com/anubister/prosody_ynh/issues/4#issuecomment-2318658501
+* You have to deinstall Metronome app before to install this app (using the same ports).

 💬 Further discussions, support on xmpp:yunohost-xmpp@muc.chapril.org?join
 Or in the [forum](https://forum.yunohost.org/c/apps/11).